kevzettler/kevzettler.github.com/_posts/2012-7-5-write_your_javascript_like_its_lisp.md

 For fun let’s look at the above example in some bad pseudo Lisp.

 > __Disclaimer__ I am by no means a certified Lisper.
-> The extent of my experience with Lisp is a few toy projects in Scheme and Commonlisp.
+> The extent of my experience with Lisp is a few toy projects in Scheme and Common Lisp.
 The following code is meant to be more of visual aid than a functional program.

 ### Our nested Ajax procedure.
 I've simplified `success` and `error` callbacks for this example to make them simple calls to `alert`